How to manage materials

 How to input temperature-dependent material properties?

-For most of the material properties, it is possible to enter temperature-dependent values.
+For fluids, it is possible to enter temperature-dependent values.
 The following input options are possible:

 1. A constant value at a reference temperature: